Back to top

 import java.util.logging.Logger;

-import de.vogella.logger.MyLogger;
+import com.vogella.logger.MyLogger;

 public class UseLogger {

-private final static Logger LOGGER = Logger.getLogger(UseLogger.class
+private final static Logger LOGGER = Logger.getLogger(Logger.GLOBAL_LOGGER_NAME);

 public void doSomeThingAndLog() {

-// Now we demo the logging
+// now we demo the logging

-// Set the LogLevel to Severe, only severe Messages will be written
+// set the LogLevel to Severe, only severe Messages will be written

 LOGGER.setLevel(Level.SEVERE);